makwanadeepam/Advanced-PDF-Chatbot/README.md

 ### Step 2: Install Dependencies

-With the virtual environment activated, install the required dependencies from `requirements.txt`:
+With the virtual environment activated, install the required dependencies from `requirements.txt`.
+Additionally, if you are running this in a server or production environment, install `uvicorn` to serve the application:

 ```bash
 pip install -r requirements.txt